 How Many World Cups Ended In Penalty Shots?

-The World Cup Title has ended in penalty shots twice in history.
-The 1994 World Cup Final between Italy and Brazil, along with the 2006 World Cup Final between Italy and France, both relied on a shootout period to reach a conclusion.
-There have been several other World Cup matches that have ended in penalty shots as well, though the 1994 and 2006 World Cups are the only titles where the final ended in penalty shots.
+The World Cup Final has ended in penalty shots three times in history.
+The 1994 World Cup Final between Italy and Brazil, the 2006 World Cup Final between Italy and France, and the 2022 World Cup Final between France and Argentina all relied on a shootout period to reach a conclusion.
+There have been several other World Cup matches that have ended in penalty shots as well, though the 1994, 2006, and 2022 World Cups are the only titles where the final ended in penalty shots.

 1994 World Cup Final: Italy vs. Brazil